-The Hyde Park Refugee Project is a volunteer organization.
+The Hyde Park Refugee Project (HPRP) is a volunteer organization.
 It consists of Hyde Park

 residents and other volunteers from Chicago’s South Side working together to resettle refugee families in our neighborhood and helping to transition them to self-sufficiency.